mamunmaziz/mamunmaziz.github.io/_pages/aboutme.md

   image: "/images/aboutme.jpg"
 ---

+ ## Key Skills

+* Experience in various telecom switches and transmissions related database analysis and meaningful representations of them.
+*	Hands-on experience on planning, designing, budgeting, database updating and data analyzing and deliver of Multi technology Outside Plant network (both Fiber and Copper)
+* Having excellent experience and understanding of SpatialNET (Australian Telecommunication network’s visual database) in depth
+*	Having Knowledge of geographic information systems and network databases and MapInfo
+* Experience on working closely with MYSQL database and various query related issues.
+* Experience on working with R language for academic project and accomplished free lance data ETR and visualization
+*	Experience working with simple visualization with both Power BI  and Tubule
- Currently Studying  in Master of Data Science.
+* Currently Studying  in Master of Data Science.
- Complted Graduate Certificate in Master of Data Science
+* Complted Graduate Certificate in Master of Data Science

-## My Skills
+## Technical know-how realated to data science

-### Data Science, Python and SQL
+### R, Python and SQL scripting

 | Data Science                                                                                  | Level                  | Years of Expertise               |
 | --------------------------------------------------------------------------------------------- |:----------------------:| --------------------------------:|